Oscar-Mont/etch-a-sketch/README.md

 # etch-a-sketch

-This project is part of the Odin Project's Program.

-The intention is to make a simple web based game that behaves like an etch-a-sketch.

-The purpose of this project is to practice DOM manipulation with JavaScript, as well as flexbox.
+One of my first programming projects,and yet, one of my favourites.
+The goal was to practice JS DOM manipulation by creating an etch a sketch game on the web.